 Mentors play a critical role in honoring and valuing the diverse experiences of others by prioritizing inclusive and sustained relationships through knowledge sharing.
 With this model, we aim to challenge hierarchal systems of service and volunteerism by promoting humility and authenticity by investing in our communities.
-Student Life Social Change had over 200 undergraduate, graduate, and professional student volunteering weekly (Monday- Sunday) for the Fall 2016 to Spring 2017 academic year in civic engagement work.
-Collectively Mentors committed 14, 900 hours across eight programs at 24 around the City of Columbus for 20 weeks.
+Student Life Social Change engages over 200 undergraduate, graduate, and professional student volunteers weekly over the duration of the academic year.
+Collectively Mentors committed 14,900 hours across eight programs at 24 around the City of Columbus for 20 weeks.

 Social Change prides itself on the committed students who invest in the next level of civic engagement through our programs.
-With this understanding, we recognize if we paid each of our Mentors our student Ambassador Employee wage of $10.00 an hour, for their time from Fall 2016 to Spring 2017 the value would equate to $149,000 dollars of student staff time.
+With this understanding, we recognize if we paid each of our Mentors our student Ambassador Employee a wage of $10.00 an hour, for their time from Fall Semester to Spring Semester, the value would equate to $149,000 dollars of student staff time.

 The goal of a Social Change mentor is to become an active citizen.
 An active citizen is not only knowledgeable about systemic oppression and societal issues, but actively engaged in dismantling oppressive structures through personal values and life choices rooted in justice and equity.

-In supporting the development of our mentors along the continuum (hyperlink), additional professional development workshops and sessions to expand knowledge, skills and passion for social change will be made available on the journey towards active citizenship.
+In supporting the development of our mentors along the continuum, additional professional development workshops and sessions to expand knowledge, skills and passion for social change will be made available on the journey towards active citizenship.
 Mentors are encouraged to:

 - coordinate and attend community events in the neighborhoods we serve